iwantmyname/blog/src/2011/11/9-new-apps-for-hosting-your-domains.md

 title: 9 New Marketplace Apps For Your Domains
 ----

-Today we're showcasing you some new app additions to the [iWantMyName marketplace](https://iwantmyname.com/services) which helps you finding and setting up the best web services to host your domain names.
+Today we're showcasing you some new app additions to the [iwantmyname marketplace](https://iwantmyname.com/services) which helps you finding and setting up the best web services to host your domain names.
 Here we go:

 ![Logo Centrally](/media/2011-11-24-logo-website-builder-centrally.png)